Get a sun-sational 50% discount with Crunch - deal expires soon!

 For claim periods from 1st November 2020 onwards, the extended CJRS rules apply.

-As a reminder, the following table shows the CJRS grant contributions from July 2020:
+As a reminder, the following table shows the CJRS grant contributions from July 2020 and going forwards:

 |Month||Percentage of reference pay employee gets for furlough||Government contribution||Employer contribution||Government contribution to employer NICs and pension contributions|

 |July 2021||80%||70% up to £2,187.50||10% up to £312.50||No|

 |August 2021||80%||60% up to £1,875||20% up to £625||No|